-The fields that I am most interested in, for using machine learning and data science techniques on large datasets, are health, social networks and cryptocurrencies.
-Currently, at the same time that I finish my Master's in Data Science, I work independently as a Professional Fitness Coach, helping people to improve their body composition, health, fitness performance and long term habits.
+The fields that I am most interested in, for using machine learning and data science techniques on large datasets, are transportation, health, social networks and cryptocurrencies.
+Currently, at the same time that I finish my Master's in Data Science, I work as an intern in the MyDrive team at TomTom Amsterdam and I also work independently as a Professional Fitness Coach, helping people to improve their body composition, health, fitness performance and long term habits.

 Other interests of mine are GNU/Linux administration, physics, athletic performance optimization, human nutrition and traveling.
 If you want to see the rest of my interests and skills, please check out my profile on LinkedIn.

 These are some of my last data science projects.
 To access the full content, click on the images.